A man sits with his friends and uses his credit card at an outdoor restaurant to pay the server.

 It’s not always possible to pay off your credit card balance every month.
 Check out our credit card interest calculator to get estimates on how much you could save on interest by increasing your monthly payment.

-Even if you can’t afford to pay your balance in full, paying more than the minimum payment could reduce the interest you pay, and reduce the time it takes for you to pay off your debt.
+Even if you can’t afford to pay your balance in full, paying more than the minimum payment could reduce the interest you pay.
+This can reduce the time it takes for you to pay off your debt.
 If you’re a student and new to credit cards, a student card could help you build good habits.

-Get a credit card with a balanced transfer offer
+Get a credit card with a balance transfer offer

 A balance transfer offer can help you manage credit card debt.
-If you have a high interest credit card, a balance transfer can allow you to move that debt to a card with low interest.
-However, it’s important to note that the low APR offer on the credit card is temporary.
+If you have a high interest debt on a credit card, a balance transfer can allow you to move that debt to a card with low interest.
+However, it’s important to note that the low APR offer on a balance transfer credit card is temporary.
 These are typically introductory rates that will expire when the promotional period ends.
-If you can’t pay off the balance in time, you may get charged a regular interest rate when the promotional period ends.
+If you can’t pay off the balance in time, your credit card issuer may charge a regular interest rate when the promotional period ends.

 Additionally, some credit card issuers charge a balance transfer fee, which may vary between 3% to 5%.
-Do some calculations to ensure a balance transfer would help you save money on interest.
+Doing some calculations to ensure a balance transfer for debt consolidation could help you save money on interest.

 Enroll in autopay